 Financial Essentials

 Finally, it is crucial for you to practice good financial habits.
 This includes creating and sticking to a budget, avoiding unnecessary debt, and managing expenses wisely.
 Financial literacy resources, such as workshops, courses, and counseling offered by many colleges, can provide valuable knowledge and support to help you navigate your financial journey.
-Check out Financial Wellbeing Essentials Powered by CrossFirst Bank, a free resource.

 Summary